PKDT-93/PKDT-93/README.md

 # Hi there, I'm Peter Tran! 👋 Welcome to my profile

 I'm a fourth-year Computer Science student at the University of Calgary, with a previous background in Supply Chain Management.
 I found my true passions to be in technology, particularly in human-computer interactions & software engineering, where I can dream and build up my ideas, see how the tools I make can make an impact to everyone.
 My particular interests are in web development, UX&D, and game design.

 <hr/>

 - 🔭 I have diverse experience in:
   - Python QA test automation (I like Python the most so far)
   - C# & Java development (C# is great, Java is acceptable)

 - 👔 I've previously worked as a developer at General Dynanamics, Black Diamond Group and conducted HCI research at the University Calgary, where one of my publications was accepted and presented at the 2022 Conference on Human Factors in Computing Systems (CHI)
-  - See Augmenting On-Body Touch Input with Tactile Feedback Through Fingernail Haptics, https://dl.acm.org/doi/10.1145/3544548.3581473
+  - See Augmenting On-Body Touch Input with Tactile Feedback Through Fingernail Haptics, [Read the paper](https://dl.acm.org/doi/10.1145/3544548.3581473)

 - 📚 Currently dabbling in learning React, C++ and planning tackle Golang in the future.

 - ⭐ I love snowboarding, I play TFT, and making VBA macros convinced me to change careers.

 - 🚀 Currently seeking summer opportunities in Software Development.

 ## 🌐 Connect with Me